MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-emailotp-get-started.md

 1. Replace `{tenant-id}` with your tenant ID, tenant name, or one of your verified domain names.
 For example, `contoso.onmicrosoft.com`.
 1. Replace `{tenantname}` with the name of your tenant without the 'onmicrosoft.com'.
 1. Replace `{App_to_sendotp_ID}` with the [My Test application registration ID](#41-get-the-application-id).
 1. Ensure you sign in using an [Email One Time Passcode account](/entra/external-id/one-time-passcode).
-Then click Send Code.
+Then select **Send Code**.
 Ensure that the code sent to the registred email addresses uses the custom provider registered above.

-## Step 8: Fallback to Microsoft Provider
+## Step 8: Fall back to Microsoft Provider

 If an error occurs within your extension API, by default Entra ID will not send a one time code to the user.
-If this is not your desired result then you have the option to set the behaviour on error to fall back to the Microsoft Provider.
+You can instead set the behavior on error to fall back to the Microsoft Provider.

 To enable this, run the following request.
 Replace `{customListenerOjectId}` with the custom authentication listener ID recorded earlier.